pszemraj/vid2cleantxt/README.md

 As `vid2cleantxt` is now available as a package with python API, there is no longer a need for long, complicated notebooks.
 See [this notebook](https://colab.research.google.com/gist/pszemraj/9678129fe0b552e114e3576606446dee/vid2cleantxt-minimal-example.ipynb) for a fairly simple example - copy it to your drive and adjust as needed.

-⚠️ The notebooks in /colab-notebooks are now deprecated and not recommended to be used. ⚠️ TODO: remove in a future PR.
+⚠️ The notebooks in `./colab_notebooks` are now deprecated and **not recommended to be used**. ⚠️ TODO: remove in a future PR.

 **Resources for those new to Colab**